99g0dx/Campaign-tracker/replit.md

 - Get your token at: apify.com → Settings → Integrations

 ## Recent Changes
+- 2025-12-12: Added campaign deletion with confirmation modal - delete from Dashboard cards or CampaignDetail page header, cascades to remove all posts and engagement history
+- 2025-12-12: Added campaign ownership system with owner_id column - campaigns are now scoped to users with access control on all routes
+- 2025-12-12: Fixed email delivery - verification codes and password reset emails now properly sent via Resend API
 - 2025-12-12: Added retry logic with exponential backoff for Apify scrapers (3 attempts, 1s→2s→4s delays for TikTok/Instagram)
 - 2025-12-12: Enhanced skeleton loading states for Dashboard and CampaignDetail pages to match actual content layouts
 - 2025-12-12: Added pagination to creators table (10 items per page with navigation controls)